BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

 ********************************

 To change a subsection name, click the Edit icon next to the subsection name.
-The name field becomes writable.
+The name field becomes editable.
 Enter the new name and tab or click out of the field to save the name.

 .. _Set a Subsection Release Date: